acrolinx/helm/resources/core-platform/tools/support-package-user-manual.md

 **Note:** *This isn’t a full list.*

-:point_right: Don't forget to add the `--namespace` flag to specify the namespace you're interested in.
+:point_right: Don't forget to add the `--namespace` option to specify the namespace you're interested in.
 Alternatively, you can add `--all-namespaces` to operate on all namespaces.

 ### Listing Resources